Show All Answers

 Your case may require your appearance to answer to your charge.Defendants must appear in open court for all family violence and juvenile case.
 You are not able to pay these citations prior to appearing in Court.If you do not have a family violence or juvenile case, please contact the court at 281-427-9511.

-The length of virtual and in person court hearings vary based on the number of defendants scheduled to appear on that day and the nature of their case(s).
+The length of court hearings vary based on the number of defendants scheduled to appear on that day and the nature of their case(s).

 Yes, the requirements for deferred disposition are based on your age at the time of the violation.